-What are anti-tumour necrosis alpha drugs?
+What are tumour necrosis factor inhibitors?

-Tumour necrosis factor (TNF) is a cytokine associated with inflammatory disorders of the skin, joints and gastrointestinal tract.
+Tumour necrosis factor (TNF) is a cytokine associated with inflammatory disorders of the skin, joints, and gastrointestinal tract.

 Anti-TNFα monoclonal antibodies include:

-Other anti-TNF drugs
+Other compounds with anti-TNF activity

 Other drugs with activity against TNF include:

 What skin conditions are tumour necrosis factor inhibitors used to treat?

 The anti-TNF monoclonal antibodies are used mainly in the treatment of severe chronic plaque psoriasis.

 They are also used for other severe inflammatory skin diseases when conventional therapies have failed.
 Examples include:

 - Pyoderma gangrenosum and PAPA syndrome (off-label).